Back to jobs

 Who We're Looking For

-We are seeking an Electrical Engineer III – Spacecraft Programs (Avionics) to lead avionics subsystem development for Ranger spacecraft programs.
-This role is intended for an experienced spacecraft avionics engineer capable of driving subsystem architecture, requirements definition, interface coordination, integration planning, and hardware execution across complex multidisciplinary spacecraft programs.
+We are seeking an experienced and technically driven Electrical Engineer III – Spacecraft Programs (Avionics) to lead avionics subsystem development for next-generation Ranger spacecraft.
+In this role, you will drive spacecraft avionics architecture, subsystem requirements, electrical interface definition, integration planning, and hardware execution across complex spacecraft development programs.

-You will work closely with propulsion, power, RF communications, flight software, GNC, payload, mechanical, thermal, and systems engineering teams to develop and integrate highly reliable avionics architectures supporting long-duration, high-mobility spacecraft missions.
+You will serve as a key technical leader working closely with propulsion, power, RF communications, flight software, guidance, navigation and control (GNC), payload, mechanical, thermal, and systems engineering teams to develop robust, highly reliable avionics architectures supporting long-duration, high-mobility spacecraft missions.
+This position is ideal for an engineer who combines deep technical expertise with strong systems thinking and enjoys leading cross-functional engineering efforts from concept through flight.

-Lead spacecraft avionics subsystem development across Ranger spacecraft programs from early architecture through integration and flight readiness
+• Lead spacecraft avionics subsystem development across Ranger spacecraft programs from early architecture through integration, qualification, and flight readiness

-Derive avionics subsystem requirements from spacecraft- and mission-level requirements and ensure traceability throughout development
+• Derive avionics subsystem requirements from spacecraft- and mission-level requirements while maintaining full requirements traceability throughout development

-Author and maintain spacecraft-level Electrical Interface Control Documents (EICDs) and coordinate subsystem ICD development across multidisciplinary engineering teams
+• Author and maintain spacecraft Electrical Interface Control Documents (EICDs) and coordinate subsystem Interface Control Documents (ICDs) across multidisciplinary engineering teams

-Define and manage spacecraft electrical interfaces across avionics, power, propulsion, RF communications, GNC, payload, and flight software subsystems
+• Define, manage, and validate spacecraft electrical interfaces across avionics, power, propulsion, RF communications, GNC, payload, and flight software subsystems

-Drive resolution of technical integration issues across subsystem boundaries while maintaining vehicle-level electrical compatibility and operational integrity
+• Drive resolution of complex technical integration issues while maintaining spacecraft-level electrical compatibility, redundancy, and operational integrity

-Perform make-versus-buy trades supporting avionics hardware architecture and procurement decisions
+• Perform make-versus-buy trade studies supporting avionics hardware architecture, component selection, and procurement strategies

-Author spacecraft avionics integration and test (I&T) plans supporting subsystem validation, vehicle integration, environmental testing, and flight readiness
+• Develop avionics integration and test (I&T) plans supporting subsystem verification, vehicle integration, environmental qualification, and flight readiness

-Support spacecraft assembly, integration, environmental testing, and launch campaign activities
+• Support spacecraft assembly, integration, environmental testing, launch campaign activities, and mission readiness

-Collaborate with multidisciplinary teams to ensure avionics architectures support mission reliability, redundancy, manufacturability, and operational objectives
+• Collaborate across multidisciplinary engineering teams to ensure avionics architectures support mission reliability, manufacturability, fault tolerance, and operational objectives

-Support anomaly investigation, troubleshooting, and root-cause analysis efforts across spacecraft avionics systems
+• Lead anomaly investigations, troubleshooting, and root-cause analysis efforts supporting spacecraft avionics throughout development and integration

 What It Takes

-B.S. in Electrical Engineering or related technical field
+• Bachelor's degree in Electrical Engineering or a related technical discipline

-7+ years of experience developing and integrating spacecraft avionics subsystems
+• 7+ years of experience developing and integrating spacecraft avionics subsystems or other complex aerospace electronics

-Strong understanding of spacecraft electrical interface requirements and subsystem interactions
+• Strong understanding of spacecraft electrical architectures and subsystem interactions across avionics, power, software, communications, propulsion, and payload systems

-Knowledge of common spacecraft communication interfaces including RS-422/485, LVDS, SpaceWire, Gigabit Ethernet, Discrete IO, and related protocols
+• Experience with spacecraft communication interfaces including RS-422, RS-485, LVDS, SpaceWire, Gigabit Ethernet, discrete I/O, and related protocols

-Experience supporting subsystem integration, debugging, and technical issue resolution activities
+• Strong systems-level engineering mindset with experience supporting subsystem integration, debugging, and technical issue resolution

-Strong organizational, technical communication, and cross-functional coordination skills
+• Excellent organizational, analytical, technical communication, and cross-functional leadership skills

-Comfortable operating in fast-paced spacecraft development environments with high ownership and execution expectations
+• Comfortable operating within a fast-paced spacecraft development environment with high ownership and execution expectations

 Nice-to-Have Experience

-M.S. in Electrical Engineering or related technical field
+• Master's degree in Electrical Engineering or a related technical discipline

-Deep understanding of spacecraft avionics redundancy architectures and fault management approaches
+• Deep understanding of spacecraft avionics redundancy architectures, fault management strategies, and graceful degradation approaches

-Experience managing or coordinating spacecraft avionics hardware vendors and external suppliers
+• Experience managing spacecraft avionics hardware vendors, subcontractors, and external development partners

-Experience supporting national security or defense-related spacecraft programs
+• Experience supporting U.S. Space Force, NASA, NRO, SDA, AFRL, or other national security and defense-related spacecraft programs

 What You'll Get

-Ownership – Lead development and integration of mission-critical spacecraft avionics architectures supporting Ranger missions
+• Ownership – Lead the development and integration of mission-critical spacecraft avionics architectures supporting advanced Ranger missions

-Innovation – Drive spacecraft electrical interface architectures and subsystem integration strategies for next-generation high-mobility platforms
+• Innovation – Shape next-generation spacecraft electrical interface architectures and avionics integration strategies enabling high-mobility space operations

-Impact – Enable reliable spacecraft operations across national security, civil, and commercial missions
+• Impact – Deliver reliable, flight-ready avionics systems supporting national security, civil, and commercial space missions

 Additional Requirements